 From afar, the Sagrada Familia is a towering Gothic structure that dominates the skyline of Barcelona.
-But if you get closer and look up, you’ll find yourself wondering on what the symbols on its facade mean or stand for.
+But if you get closer and look up, you’ll find yourself wondering what the symbols on its facade mean or stand for.
 However, if you’re a devout Christian or Catholic, these symbols are easy peasy for you, right?
-I went to a Catholic High School, so, I’m kinda familiar to some of them 🙂
+I went to a Catholic High School, so I’m kinda familiar with some of them 🙂

 The facade of Sagrada Familia is divided into three main gates.